smaloron/php-simulacre/readme.md

 - **includedInOutput** : default true : A boolean defining whether the field should be included in the output.
 Some random data are just used to support other generators and therefore should not appears in the output.
 - **formatters** : An array of formatters that will be applied to the generated value, this will be discussed later.

+####Constant generator
+generator key : constant

+- **constantValue** : required : The constant value that will be returned by this generator.

 ####Integer generator
 generator key : integer